 The purpose of the NTA Practicum is to provide students with the opportunity to attend lectures given by tax officials who are currently in charge of tax administration and to visit places where tax administration is actually carried out.
 The Practicum is also intended to help students to gain some practical knowledge in tax administration.
-In AY2013, 1st year students are required to attend the NTA Practicum every Monday from April 2013 to June 2014.
+The 1st year students are required to attend the NTA Practicum every Monday from October 2018 to June 2019.

 Quasi-Tax Treaty Negotiation

 Students will be given an opportunity to conduct a Quasi-Tax Treaty Negotiation.
 In order to provide students with sufficient knowledge for tax treaty negotiation, a one-week tax treaty intensive course will be held in March 2017.

 To broaden the practical knowledge of the students, various field trips are also planned to visit regional taxation bureaus, tax offices, and so on.
 These visits will allow students to have Q & A sessions with tax officials and observe the actual work in progress.